Placeholder-Software/Dissonance/docs/Reference/Networking/Network-Protocol.md

 This document will give you an overview of how the Dissonance network system manages this data.
 To see the exact packet format look at `PacketWriter.cs` and `PacketReader.cs` in the Dissonance package, these structs have a method for writing/reading each different packet type.

-**Knowledge of the network format is not necessary to work with Dissonance in most cases**.
-This documentation is only required if you want to interact with Dissonance over the network from your own non-Unity code.
-For example writing a Dissonance server in another language to host separately from Unity.

-## Terminology
+## Glossary

 #### Peer
 Every different machine in the session is a peer.
 This include both the server and the client.

 #### Client

-A client is a peer which is recording and playing voice.
+A peer which is recording and playing voice.

 #### Server

-The server is peer in the session which manages the organisation of the session, e.g. assigning unique ID numbers to peers when they join.
-All non-voice packets are sent to the server.
+A which manages the organisation of the session and relays voice to clients.

+#### Host

+A peer which is both a server and a client.

+#### Dedicated Server

-The server can be running in 2 modes.
-A **host** is a peer which is both a client and a server.
-A **dedicated server** is a pure server (i.e. no audio capture or playback).
+A server which is not a client (i.e. no auto recording or playback).

 #### Reliable